Melissa Carbone

-Melissa Carbone is an American entrepreneur who creates, owns, and produces live attractions in the horror genre.
-She is the founder of Ten Thirty One Productions which owns Haunted Hayrides in Los Angeles and New York and the Great Horror Campout.
+Melissa Carbone is an American entrepreneur who creates, owns, and produces live attractions primarily in the horror genre.
+She is the creator and founder of Ten Thirty One Productions which owns Haunted Hayrides in Los Angeles and New York and the Great Horror Campout.

 Early life

 Carbone grew up in Connecticut.
 In 1999, she started working for Clear Channel Los Angeles, where she organized events across multiple corporate platforms.
 She was their youngest General Sales Manager.